fvalee/bscthesis/README.md

-# bscthesis
+# BSc thesis
-BSc thesis: Database and Web Application for Musical Works
+Database and Web Application for Musical Works